My name is Rosie and I am a third year sociology student. In my first year, I picked up rowing as a novice and haven’t regretted it since!

 So, I thought I’d ask some of the men and women from the squad about what they think rowing is like at the university of York…

 What are the facilities like at York for rowing?

-“The facilities at York are undoubtedly very good, but what makes them most appealing for me is both how close they are to the university, and how well maintained they are.
-A fantastic gym right on campus, as well as a boat club on an idyllic river (only a 10 minute cycle away), makes them perfect for novices and more experienced rowers alike.”Alex, First year, Physics
+“The facilities at York are undoubtedly very good, but what makes them most appealing for me is both how close they are to the University, and how well maintained they are.
+A fantastic gym right on campus, as well as a boat club on an idyllic river (only a 10 minute cycle away), makes them perfect for novices and more experienced rowers alike.”Alex, 1st Year, Physics

 Why did you choose rowing?

 “I started rowing because after 11 years of kickboxing I wanted to try something new and my Chemistry teacher at school (who is an Olympic silver medallist for rowing) recommended I try it because I’m pretty tall.”Scott, 2nd Year, Maths and Philosophy

 “I originally chose to do rowing at university because I wanted to stay fit, but I soon learned that rowing meant so much more to me than that.
 In the Boat Club you are part of a community that value hard work, dedication and sportsmanship, you make friends for life and you can push yourself to your own limits and work towards gaining new skills.”Anette, 3rd Year, Business and Management